 tiered payment rates for Texas Rising Star programs.

-NLF: Boards must be aware that for CQF plans, TWC must approve Boards’ planned use of funds.
+NLF: Boards must inform staff that for CQF plans, TWC must approve Boards’ planned use of funds.
 CC&EL staff will review and approve plans that are complete and allowable within 10 business days.
-Boards must be aware that if the plan submitted is incomplete, inaccurate, or contains unallowable activities, this process may take longer.
+Boards must inform staff that if the plan is incomplete, inaccurate, or contains unallowable activities, this process may take longer.
+Previously approved CQF activities from the prior fiscal year are considered TWC-approved activities if they are repeated in the current planning year.

-NLF: Boards must consider how to customize the provision of the CQF funds to ensure that they are meeting each child care provider’s unique needs.
-Activities supported must align with clearly defined needs based on data collected from providers, which must be detailed in each Board’s plan.
+NLF: Boards must implement CQF funding strategies that reflect and respond to the unique needs of child care providers within their region.
+Supported activities must align with clearly defined needs based on data collected from providers, which must be detailed in each Board’s plan and must also describe how fair access to funding will be ensured.
 For example, purchasing bulk curriculum/supplies to provide to all child care providers, without data to demonstrate that all providers require the same curriculum/supplies, is not ensuring that CQF funds are meeting providers’ individual needs.

 LF: Boards may use the Child Care Quality Strategic Planning and Expenditures Guide as an aid in planning quality initiative activities in their communities and as a reference when reporting the activities in the Board Child Care Quality Expenditure & Activity Report Template.